bigredbayes/BankMarketingModeling/README.md

 ### Feature Selection

+Two methods were used for feature selection in the dataset.
+The first method was univariate selction, which determined the strength of the relationship between each variable and the class.
+For this process all features were assigned numeric values so that the tests could be conducted.
+While a Chi-squared test would be appropriate here, some features contained

 Once the data preprocessing and feature selection was finalized, the final dataset was split into training and testing subsets using a 80-20 split.